tars-node/tars2node/README.md

 ## 选项

 > Options:

->  --version                    print tars2node version
+>  --version                    print tars2node version.
 >  --rpc-path=[DIRECTORY]       specify the path of rpc module.
 >  --stream-path=[DIRECTORY[]   specify the path of stream module.
 >  --allow-reserved-namespace   allow you to use reserved word as a namespace.
 >  --dir=DIRECTORY              generate source file to DIRECTORY.
 >  --relative                   use current path.
 >  --tarsBase=DIRECTORY          where to search tars files.
 >  --r                          generate source all tars files.
 >  --r-minimal                  minimize the dependent members.
 >  --r-reserved                 list of names(split by ",") that should be keeped.
 >  --client                     just for client side source file.
 >  --server                     just for server side source file.
 >  --dts                        generate d.ts file.
 >  --use-string-represent       use string represent long type.
 >  --string-binary-encoding     get string raw bytes <BinBuffer>.
 >  --optimize=[0|s]             support "s" to reduce code size, default is 0.

 ## 从源码编译